-Prerequisite: Art I Fee: \$20
+Prerequisite: Art I Fee: \$20.00

-HISTORICAL CINEMA: ART HISTORY
+HISTORICAL CINEMA: ART HISTORY 1 Semester Course (1/2 credit)

 Explore art history through one of history's most celebrated art forms: cinema.
 Students will learn about key movements & artists throughout art history (From Vermeer & The Girl with the Pearl Earring to Banksy & Exit Through the Gift Shop), examine and discuss artistic decisions made in the films, and complete a project related to each film either in artistic content or process.